Guide5 min read

 We are able to maintain competitive pricing because our telehealth-first model eliminates the overhead that drives up costs at traditional clinics.
 We have established direct relationships with licensed 503A and 503B compounding pharmacies that meet our quality standards, and we pass volume-based pricing advantages through to patients.

 The result is peptide therapy that is both medically rigorous and financially accessible.
-You should not need to spend $1,500 on an initial consultation or navigate a maze of hidden fees to access a treatment that could meaningfully improve your health.
+You should not need to pay a premium concierge-tier initial consultation fee or navigate a maze of hidden fees to access a treatment that could meaningfully improve your health.
 Our pricing page shows exactly what each protocol costs, with no asterisks and no fine print.

-This article is for informational purposes only and does not constitute medical advice, diagnosis, or treatment.
-The information presented is based on published research and should not be used as a substitute for professional medical guidance.
-Peptide therapy requires a prescription from a licensed healthcare provider.
+This article is published by the Pepvio editorial team for informational purposes only.
+It is not medical advice, diagnosis, or treatment, and it has not been reviewed by a licensed clinician.
+The information presented draws on published research but should not substitute for professional medical guidance.
+Pepvio protocols require a prescription from a licensed healthcare provider.
 Individual results vary.
 Always consult your physician before starting any new treatment protocol.
-Pepvio does not make claims that peptides cure, treat, or prevent any disease.
+Pepvio does not claim that any product cures, treats, or prevents any disease.